Jolsty/flashcard-quiz/README.md

-# React Template
+# Flashcard quiz

-React Template with Webpack, Babel, ESLint and Prettier (doesn't use CRA).
+This is a simple flashcard quiz app based on React.

 # Notes

-This template was developed by [Andrei Ciulpan](https://github.com/Jolsty) as a free React template (for anyone that doesn't want to use CRA).
+This app was created from my own React [template](https://github.com/Jolsty/react-template).

 It was developed and tested on `node (12.18.2)` with `npm (6.14.5)`.
-You can update them at any time.

 # How to run